 The baseline condition is a boiler with the federal minimum of 82% AFUE and a residential, natural gas-fueled, 0.5803 UEF storage water heater.

-In 2021, the federal minimum residential boiler efficiency is scheduled to increase to 84% AFUE.
+On January 15, 2021, the federal minimum residential boiler efficiency is scheduled to increase to 84% AFUE.
+However, these new appliance standards will not be adopted by this measure characterization until January 1, 2022.

 Deemed Lifetime of Efficient Equipment